 These overwhelming numbers show us the urgency of innovative solutions that promote the sustainability of the forestry sector.
 Such emerging enterprises focusing on slowing down the harmful impact of the current practices can have a catalyzing effect on a generation of new proposals by the local communities to rejuvenate this sector and forest trade.

 In order to reduce forest crime and its subsequent deforestation, along with civil awareness and government intervention and regulation, it is essential to provide the private sector with resources and support to foster sustainable business practices and empower a new generation of founders.

 “In the context of timber and forest products trade in the Lower Mekong Region, we see farmers and smallholders as entrepreneurs.
-In many cases, smallholders - or entrepreneurs in the making – not only lack technical skills but also the basic business skills to turn their livelihoods into genuine and sustainable businesses generating profits and creating jobs", says Alexis Corblin, Regional Technical Advisor for the UN Environment Programme.
+In many cases, they not only lack technical skills but also the basic business skills to turn their livelihoods into genuine and sustainable businesses generating profits and creating jobs", says Alexis Corblin, Regional Technical Advisor for the UN Environment Programme.